 Gynecologic Specialists in Ovarian Cancer

 Many concerns may run through your mind if you suspect you have ovarian cancer.
-Having a gynecologic oncologist as part of your medical team ensures you receive the best care available.
-Our gynecologic oncologists — obstetricians/gynecologists (OB-GYNs) who complete additional years of training in cancers of the female reproductive system — work with women with gynecologic cancers every day.
+Studies show that women with gynecological cancers who are treated by gynecologic oncologists -- obstetricians/gynecologists with additional years of training in cancers of the female reproductive system -- have better outcomes.

+Our gynecologic oncologists work with women with gynecologic cancers every day.
 We take your age, health, desire to have children, and the size and stage of your ovarian cancer into consideration when recommending treatment options.
 We use our training and experience to tailor treatment options to minimize the impact on your fertility and sexuality.
 If surgery is needed, we have the expertise to perform complex procedures on the reproductive system.
-Our goal is to detect ovarian cancer early, tailor your treatment, and increase your chances for a positive, long-term outcome.
+Our goal is to detect ovarian cancer early, provide the treatment that's best for you, and increase your chances for a positive long-term outcome.

 Performed to feel for masses in the ovaries, vaginal area, cervix, uterus, fallopian tubes, and rectum.

 Checks levels of CA 125, a protein made by ovarian cancer cells.

 Transvaginal ultrasound, X-ray, CT scans, MRI, and PET scans may be used to create high-quality images of your uterus and surrounding organs.
 Used to pinpoint the location of your tumor and determine whether it has spread.

 Removes a small amount of tissue for examination under a microscope.
 Tissue may be removed through a small, lighted tube called a laparoscope, or during surgery.